arcadiogarcia/Clockwork.js/README.md

 These items are on the roadmap:

   - **Animation library sample wrapper**
-  Provide an example of the methods that the animation library used must implement.
+  ~~Provide an example of the methods that the animation library used must implement.~~ [examples/example4/DOManimation.js](https://github.com/arcadiogarcia/Clockwork.js/blob/master/examples/example4/DOManimation.js) shows how to write a simple animation library, and you can find more exaples in src/animation.

   - **Editor**: